pburkholder/decksets/2020-03-16-lets-encrypt.md

 ---

+# The validation

 The server certification is signed by a "Certificate Authority"

 The client has a list, e.g. Firefox: about:preferences#privacy

 It checks if the Server Certificate has a valid signature that can be traced back to the Certificate Authority.

---
+---

+# Key point as server operator:

-# Key point: From a server operator's perspective, any CA is identical to any others: the clients will treat them the same.
-Use the cheapest and easiest one.
+**From a server operator's perspective, any CA is identical to any others: the clients will treat them the same.
+Use the cheapest and easiest one.**

 I have felt this way since 2002, and nothing since then has change my perpspective. (https://www.sans.org/reading-room/whitepapers/threats/paper/480)

+---

+# Key point as a desktop system manager:

-# Key point: From a client (desktop) operator's prespective, I may want to restrict CAs:
+From a client (desktop) operator's prespective, I may want to restrict CAs, as .mil does.

+---

 https://dl.dod.cyber.mil/wp-content/uploads/pki-pke/zip/unclass-dod_approved_external_pkis_master_document_v6-3_20180305-1.pdf